Raft-Supported Hiking Trips on the Rogue River

 1. Hike one of America’s most beloved trails, without carrying a loaded pack

 Day hiking and backpacking are two very different, though equally beloved, activities.
 In backpacking, we appreciate the multi-day immersion.
-This chance to be out in the wild, unbound to the stresses of our daily lives, and to instead focus on being inside of our bodies.
+The chance to be out in the wild, unbound to the stresses of our daily lives, and to instead focus on being present.
 But, my oh my, does that pack feel heavier and heavier each day.

 While day hiking, we get to move quickly and freely.
 Carrying only that which we need for the next couple of hours (a snack, an extra layer, a camera or notebook), we have the freedom to dance lightly along the trail.
 To look around at the wildflowers in bloom and the lizards scuttling across downed logs.
 To pause frequently and appreciate vistas.
 Often, however, these day hikes are over too soon, and leave us missing that easy peace within hours of having just experienced it.

 On ROW’s raft-supported hiking trips, you can experience the best of both of these activities, as you will essentially be day hiking the entirety of this 40-mile trail.
-Your overnight gear is taken by river from lodge to lodge, freeing you up to bring only a couple of items with you each day on the trail.
+Your overnight gear is taken by river from lodge to lodge (or camp site to camp site), freeing you up to bring only a couple of items with you each day on the trail.
 For three or four days in succession, one can wake up with the only decision to make being if they would rather raft or walk to lunch.
 In this way, you can have the dreamiest parts of a backpacking trip (a multi-day wilderness experience, seeing long stretches of a trail) as well as the most-desirable aspects of a day hike (a light pack, freedom to stop and appreciate scenery, easy logistics).

 2. Eat and sleep in comfort